 Legally speaking, since the Parent PLUS Loans that you took out on behalf of your child or children belong to you, any forgiveness eligibility will be based on your employment.
 As a quick recap, you must meet the following criteria to qualify for Public Service Loan Forgiveness:

-In order to make a Parent Plus loan meet all of these requirements, you must first consolidate it to a Direct Consolidation loan type.
-(Think of it more as a Conversion) Unfortunately, Parent Plus loans are not eligible without consolidation.
+Technically Parent PLUS loans do not need to be consolidated to be eligible for PSLF, they can be paid under the Standard 10-year repayment plan.
+In most cases this plan will have the loans paid off by the time you would receive forgiveness.
+The other option is to consolidate it to a Direct Consolidation loan type.
+(Think of it more as a conversion.)
 You'll also need to enroll it into an income-driven repayment plan, specifically the Income-Contingent Repayment (ICR) plan.
 Income-Contingent repayment bases the monthly payment on 20% of the borrower's discretionary income and is un-capped (no maximum monthly payment ceiling).